enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 several frameworks for dynamic binary instrumentation are checked just when the native code is loaded.
 For checking so, the code reads the memory space of the program and filters by the well-known frameworks:

-* `xposed` is a framework for modules that can change the behavior of the system and apps without touching any APKs.
-* `frida` is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX.

 The decompiled code is as follows: